 - Listen to Arabic music to familiarize yourself with common words and phrases.

-- Try to watch and listen to the films and television interviews; so, you get involved in actual situations and everyday conversations_ You will find most films used the Egyptian and Levantine dialects_ then you can proceed into the documentaries, and historical and Islamic films, which are in standard Arabic.
+- Try to watch and listen to the films and television interviews; so, you get involved in actual situations and everyday conversations_ You will find most films use the Egyptian and Levantine dialects_ and then you can proceed into the documentaries, and historical and Islamic films, which are in standard Arabic.

 - Read children’s books that have stories with simple and basic words until you could improve your level gradually by reading more specialized books that interest you.